dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/whats-new/net90.md

 ### Apply the theme

-You can apply the Fluent theme in two ways.
-First, you can apply the theme by setting the `ThemeMode` property.
-For more information, see the [ThemeMode](#thememode) section.
-Secondly, you can apply the theme by loading the resource dictionary that contains the theme.
+You can apply the Fluent theme in two ways, setting the `ThemeMode` property or referencing the Fluent theme resource dictionary.
+For more information about the theme mode setting, see [ThemeMode](#thememode).

 The Fluent theme resource dictionary is available at the following pack URI: `/PresentationFramework.Fluent;component/Themes/Fluent.xaml`.
 To apply the resource at the application-level, load the resource into your app's resources: